axeluhl/sailing-analytics/wiki/planning/WaypointInferrer.md

 * First approach is to work only with smartphone tracked races.
 A check box in Smartphone Tracking connector is needed.
 Also SailInsight2.0 should have an option to use that feature.

+* If that checkbox is checked the inferred marks and waypoints should also appear in CourseLayoutEditor.